Keto Blueberry Cheesecake

 Heat the oven to 350° and move the rack to the center.
 Cover the bottom of an 8" springform pan and as much of the sides as possible with one sheet of heavy duty tin foil.
 This is to prevent leaks when the cheesecake is baked in a water bath.
 Spray the inside of the pan with oil and set aside.

-In a medium sized microwave safe bowl, melt the butter, then add the almond flour, cinnamon and sukrin gold.
+In a medium sized microwave safe bowl, melt the butter, then add the almond flour, cinnamon, finely chopped almonds, sea salt and sweetener.
 Mix well then press into the bottom of the pan with a fork.
 Bake in the preheated oven for 10 minutes, then remove and set aside.

 Using a stand mixer with the paddle attachment, whip the cream cheese until smooth, with no lumps remaining.
 Scrape the bowl.